encode/hostedapi/PROGRESS.md

 We also pin the Python runtime in Heroku, using the `runtime.txt` file.

-## Environment Variables for config
+## Environment Variables for config.

 * Read config from the environment rather than hardcoded.
 * Switch to running locally using `heroku local` so that our .env file is being loaded